ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/159_Dataset_handling.md

 ## dataMerge (int Handle1, int Handle2): int

-Merges dataset **Handle2** into dataset **Handle1**.
-Both datasets must be sorted in descending time stamp order, and the first dataset must begin with an earlier timestamp than the second.
+Merges both datasets and stores the result in the first dataset with **Handle1**.
+Both datasets must be sorted in descending time stamp order and must contain the same number of fields per record.
 When timestamps overlap, the content from the second dataset replaces content from the first.
 This function can be used to stitch datasets together.
 Returns the total number of records, or **0** when the datasets could not be merged

 ## dataAppend (int Handle1, int Handle2, _int Start, int Num_): int